itk-dev/naevnssekretariatet/docs/LOGGING.md

 ## Workflow

-If adding a feature to the application that relates to case(s) and therefore must be logged:
+If adding an entity to the application that relates to cases and therefore must be logged:

-* Implement feature
+* Add entity and implement feature
-* Create entity listener extending `AbstractEntityListener`
+* Create entity listener extending `AbstractRelatedToCaseListener`
-* Listen to doctrine events in entity listener and call `logActivity($action, $args)`
+* Listen to doctrine events, eg. `postUpdate`, in entity listener and call `logActivity($action, $args)`
-* Add entity listener to entity if not already there
+* Add entity listener to entity

 We keep the following structure: